Punjab Police cracks down against radical preacher Amritpal Singh | Law-Order

 Another supporter in a field shared a video in which he was claiming that policemen were after him.

-Meanwhile, the Punjab Police asked people to maintain peace and harmony. ''Request all citizens to maintain peace & harmony.
-Punjab Police is working to maintain Law & Order.
+Meanwhile, Punjab Police asked people to maintain peace and harmony. ''Request all citizens to maintain peace & harmony Punjab Police is working to maintain Law & Order.
 Request citizens not to panic or spread fake news or hate speech,'' it said in a tweet.

 During the incident, six policemen including a Superintendent of Police rank officer had suffered injuries.